Luciana Spring Mascarin Regional Ontario Bursary

 The program is administered by Hydrocephalus Canada.

-Open to Canadian citizens with spina bifida and/or hydrocephalus residing in the Windsor-Essex or Chatham-Kent areas in the province of Ontario.
+Open to Canadian citizens with hydrocephalus and/or spina bifida residing in the Windsor-Essex or Chatham-Kent areas in the province of Ontario.

-Notification of awards will be made in June annually.
+Notification of awards will be made in June 2021.

 Obligation of Recipients